 Tip 7: Seek Support if Needed

 Despite a variety of tips and tricks that you might employ to take care of yourself, the holiday season can still be overwhelming.
 Remember that it’s not a sign of weakness if you need extra support.
 There are many ways to access mental health support remotely if you don’t have services nearby.
-Services like K Therapy offer immediate access to mental health resources and therapists if you need them.
+K Health offers K Therapy, a text-based therapy program that includes unlimited messaging with a licensed therapist, plus free resources designed by mental health experts to use on your own.

 How K Health Can Help